Code-Theft-Auto/sockeyPy/README.md

 ******
 **Bot made by** *`b5a862f475b9e4fb7e241a32470dbd07#3365`*
-# this project is no longer maintained :(
+# this project is no longer maintained :( maybe later